 - Generally do not submit multiple sectioned lymph nodes in the same cassette, to allow exact counting of the number of involved lymph nodes on microscopy.
 If you will nevertheless submit multiple bisected lymph nodes in the same cassette, ink each lymph node differently.

-- If suspected lymphoma, such as an enlarged lymph node without any adjacent tumor or another almost certain cause, make a touch prep (press a glass slide against the cut surface of the lymph node, apply cytologic fixative solution immediately and stain with H&E).
+- If suspected lymphoma, such as an enlarged lymph node without any adjacent tumor or another almost certain cause, make a touch prep.
 Also, take a small fresh sample for flow cytometry:

 - For flow cytometry, aim for a tissue size of approximately 5 mm3.
 Put it in specific flow cytometry preservative medium (such as RPMI), and ensure it gets to the flow cytometry lab.
 If it is after normal hours and there is no one to ask to find such medium, you can put the specimen in normal sterile saline (enough to cover the tissue) in a fridge (2-8°C) until the next morning.
 If you receive multiple lymph nodes for flow cytometry, still only sample one (unless the referral asks for separate flow cytometry studies, or there is a given history of one lymph node having high uptake and another having low uptake on PET scanning).

 Definition of an enlarged lymph node

 - By size, where lymphadenopathy in adults is often defined as a short axis of one or more lymph nodes is greater than 10mm.
 However, there is regional variation as detailed in this table:

 |Inguinal||10 – 20 mm|